top of page

 How long does it take?

 I am pretty fast at handpoking.
-I'm the same speed with my handpoking as I am with my machine.
 I apply the appropriate technique to the style it best suites.
 As such, if I'm including line work or packing fill, I will use a machine.
-Most of my work is dotwork, and as such I will go with handpoking for that.
+Most of my handpoke work is dotwork, and as such I will go with handpoking for that.

 Tipping